MASS CASUALTY: Engines Collide Headed To Paterson Fire, Critical Injuries Reported

 One engine smashed into the front of a corner supermarket, while the other slammed into a tree further up the street.

-Witnesses said the driver of the second truck deliberately hit the tree to avoid hitting pedestrians.
+Witnesses said the driver of the second truck deliberately hit the tree to avoid pedestrians.

 Advanced life support ambulances took two of the victims to St. Joseph's University Medical Center.
 Basic life support rigs took two others.